debarghyaRONIN/debarghyaRONIN/README.md

 ## Data Science and Machine Learning Enthusiast, 3d Artist , Competitive Programmer.

-### I am an undergraduate student in Computer Science & Business Systems at Meghnad Saha Institute of Technology, Kolkata.I began my 3d artist journey as a hobby in 2018 then turned into a gig.
+### I am an undergraduate student in Computer Science & Business Systems at Meghnad Saha Institute of Technology, Kolkata.I began my 3d artist journey as a hobby in 2018 then turned into a gig which i continued till 2022.
 My coding journey began in 2018, and in 2021 I delved into data analytics and machine learning.
 I have a passion for exploring various technologies as if I find something interesting i start learning it.
-I wish to become a better Engineer by making contributions to open source projects, helping the community out with my skills, growing in the process and contributing towards a better future altogether.
+I wish to become a better Engineer by bringing up the solutions for unsolved problems and helping the community out with my skills for growing towards a better future.

-### Thanks
+### Thanks!

 - Currently Exploring Machine Learning and Deep Learning.🤖